 Boasting a diverse culture, spectacular landscapes and enough microbreweries to keep you sampling beer for weeks, Portland is a great place to visit as you tour the Pacific Northwest.

-While a coin toss almost named the city after Boston instead of its namesake in Maine, Portland has had no problem establishing an identity for itself.
+While a coin toss almost named the city after Boston instead of its namesake in Maine, the west coast city of Portland has had no problem establishing an identity for itself.

 Today the city is known for being at the center of the progressive movement that aims to be more environmentally conscious and focused on improving the overall quality of life for its residents.